gerard-ricardo/fert-model/README.md

 4. **Run model**

+5. **Outputs** Fertilisation success for each time step will be shown in the console.
+Input setting will be saved as a .rds file in the 'out' folder.
+No plots will be saved using the shiny-app.

 ## Note

  - This is a 'cleaned script' with reduced functionality.
- - Typical run times are ~2.5 minutes fora test
+ - Typical run times are ~2.5 minutes for a test run, and 3-5 hours for a default run.